j-d0g/mistral-7b-nli/EVALUATION.md

    ```
 4. **Either a trained model or a downloaded model checkpoint**

+> **Note:** Unlike data preparation which can be run locally with Python, **Docker is required** for model evaluation due to the complex GPU dependencies, model quantization requirements, and compatibility needs.
+The `run_inference.sh` script is specifically designed to work within the Docker container environment to ensure consistent results across different hardware setups.

 ## Evaluating a Model

 ### Option 1: Evaluating Your Own Trained Model